Generalized scalar field cosmologies: theorems on asymptotic behavior: Theorems on Asymptotic Behavior

-Due to $H$ is monotonically decreasing and bounded, it must have a limit.
+Given that $H$ is monotonically decreasing, positive and bounded, it must have a limit.
 This implies that $V(\phi)$ must also have a limit, and this must be $V(\phi_*)$.
-Otherwise, $V^{\prime}(\phi)$ would tend to a non zero value, and as well as the right hand side of \eqref{13EQ}, which is a contradiction.
+Otherwise, $V^{\prime}(\phi)$ would tend to a non zero value, and as well as the right hand side of \eqref{13EQ} which is a contradiction.
 Therefore, the solution tends to ${\bf p}_*$.